 Open exchange of views

-Many of our conferences are held under the Chatham House Rule, to provide a 'safe' space for open and honest debate and discussion.
-This rule means that participants are free to use the information they gather from an event, but neither the identity nor the affiliation of the speakers, nor that of any other participant, will be revealed outside of the room.
+Some sessions within our conferences are held under the Chatham House Rule, to help facilitate open and honest debate and discussion.
+Participants are free to use the information they gather, but the identities and affiliations of the speakers or participants will not be revealed outside of the room.

 The Mews Conference Centre, Cumberland Lodge

-Cumberland Lodge has been facilitating cross-sector, inter-disciplinary conferences since the 1980s, when the Georgian mews next to the main Lodge was converted into a purpose-built conference and accommodation block, with the latest conferencing facilities and audio-visual technologies.
+Cumberland Lodge has been convening conferences since the 1980s, when the Georgian mews next to the main Lodge was converted into a purpose-built conference and accommodation block, with the latest conferencing facilities and audio-visual technologies.

-Today, The Mews Conference Centre comprises three main conference rooms, three breakout rooms, self-catering facilities and 16 bedrooms on the upper floors.
+Today, The Mews Conference Centre comprises three main conference rooms, three breakout rooms, self-catering facilities, a small broadcast studio, and 16 bedrooms on the upper floors.

-Details of all our forthcoming conferences and events can be found on our What's On pages, along with details about how to find us and how to book or reserve a place.
+Details of all our forthcoming conferences and events can be found on our What's On webpages.